-Due to lack of snow in Anchorage, the 2015 Iditarod was re-started in Fairbanks last Monday.
+Due to lack of snow in Anchorage, the officials re-started the 2015 Iditarod in Fairbanks on a Monday.
 The Iditarod is an annual long-distance sled-dog race starting with sixteen (!) dogs per sled (see photo above).
 The race is in memory of the serum run to Nome in 1925.

 Back then, air planes had never been flown in the depth of winter.
 The two available planes were both dismantled.
 Thus, Governor Scott Bone approved the serum transport by train 298 miles (480 km) from Seward to Nenana and relay by dog teams 674 miles (1085 km) to Nome.
 Dog teams out of Nome and Nenana were to meet half-way at Nulato.